Ayushh1806/Spotify_EDA/README.md

 # Spotify_EDA

-This project involves conducting an Exploratory Data Analysis (EDA) on a Superstore sales dataset spanning four years.
-The goal is to gain insights and identify sales trends across various dimensions.
+This project involves conducting an Exploratory Data Analysis (EDA) on Spotify dataset.
+The main objective is to observe the trends and find the insights from the data

+# Tech Stack
+Jupyter Notebook
+Python libraries:
+Numpy
+Pandas
+Matplolib
+Seaborn